Tchernobill/Confluence/Story/Arc 1/Arc 1 - The Scavenger.md

 - **Opening the Box**: Vyr4n tests Sedh's freedom by having the android point a weapon at him
 - **The Riot Night**: Intimate scene between Vyr4n and Isa during the shelter
-- **Waking-up**: Introduction to Vyr4n's isolated lifestyle and sanctuary
+- **Waking-up**: Introduction to Vyr4n's isolated lifestyle and hideout
 - **Phoenix Rising climax**: The personhood confrontation between Isa and Vyr4n about Sedh

 ---